 What's covered: Processing of returned checks.

 Cost: The cost for your textbooks and course materials will vary between $15 and $400 per course, depending on your instructor's preferred textbook or course material.
 You can expect to pay $250 to $1,100 per semester on textbooks, depending on your course load.
-You can look up pricing information online at www.uaf.edu/bookstore/ or through your UAOnline account (using the links through the registration website).
+You can look up pricing information at UA Bookstore or through your UAOnline account (Pick the Student Services tab -> Registration -> Add/Drop/Withdraw Classes -> scroll to the bottom of the page -> select Get Books).

 Who pays: All students who need their required textbook or course materials.